g1gasad/Data-Driven-Tender-Tracker/README.md

 ## Data-Driven Tender Tracker

-This Python application is designed to streamline the process of collecting and organizing Indian tender data.
-With Data-Driven Tender Tracker, you can simply provide a URL, and the application will scrape the relevant data and push it directly to a Google Sheet.
+This Python application is designed to streamline collecting and organizing Indian tender data.
+With Data-Driven Tender Tracker, you can provide a URL, and the application will scrape the relevant data and push it directly to a Google Sheet.

 Key Features